aha-app/aha-services/docs/tfs.md

 To configure this integration, first configure your Visual Studio Team Services account.

-1. Go to _My profile_ and then choose the _Credentials_ tab.
+1. Open your account dropdown (usually identified by your first initial or profile image) in the top right of the page and choose the _Security_.
-2. Setup the _Alternate Authentication Credentials_.
+2. Select _Alternate authentication credentials_.
+3. Check the box next to _Enable alternate authentication credentials_.
+4. Add a _User name (secondary)_ and a _Password_.
 This credential will be used with Aha! (not your normal login credential).

 Next create the integration in Aha!